 Global Stat Priorities

-Cooldown Reduction is not needed as long as you don't aim to play the Reverse Archon Variant (see below).
-In regard to toughness, like most Wizard setups, we take advantage of Galvanizing Ward, Spectral Blade Barrier Blades and Magic Weapon Deflection to generate Shields based on our HP pool.
+In regard to toughness, like most Wizard setups, we take advantage of Galvanizing Ward and Magic Weapon Deflection to generate Shields based on our HP pool.
 This means Vitality and Life % are very important as they double dip into Shields.
-This is why you want to aim for a decent HP pool in Greater Rift Solo Push.
+This is the reason why you want to aim for a decent HP pool in Greater Rift Solo Push.

 Crowd Control Reduction is an incredibly valuable secondary Affix to roll on both Rings, Amulet and Helmet as we are very sensitive to Hard Crowd Control effects and mitigating these will ease up our gameplay significantly.
 Make sure to get the Primary Affixes locked in before attempting to get CCR though.